microsoft/hlsl-specs/proposals/NNN-dynamic-buffer-objects.md

   * **Validation**: Hardware capability checking during shader execution

 * **V1237: Invalid FromAddress alignment validation**
   * **Trigger**: When alignment parameter violates compile-time or runtime constraints
-  * **Example**: Alignment value not a power of 2, less than minimum required (4 for ByteAddressBuffer, structure-dependent for StructuredBuffer), or greater than 4096; or ConstantBuffer address not 256-byte aligned
+  * **Example**: Alignment value not a power of 2, less than minimum required, or greater than 4096; or ConstantBuffer address not 256-byte aligned
-  * **Validation**: Compile-time literal validation and runtime alignment checking
+  * **Validation**: Compile-time literal validation and runtime alignment checking (alignment parameter is in bytes: valid range is 4-4096 for buffers, 256 for cbuffers)

 * **V1238: FromAddress GPUVA validation failure**
   * **Trigger**: When GPUVA is invalid or points to inaccessible memory